fabric8io/fabric8/docs/secretAnnotations.md

 e.g. so that run a secret install step after you create Templates or ReplicationControllers to install/create any required secrets automatically.

+This means that Kubernetes `List` or OpenShift `Template` resources can refer to secrets and be installed; but then pods which need secrets won't activate until a user or tool creates the associated secrets.
+It also means any mechanism can be used to install/create the secrets.
+Hopefully over time more tools cna support these annotation too.

+Longer term this metadata should really be encoded concretely in the SecretVolume directly in the PodTemplate.

 ### Annotations

 We use different annotations for different kinds of secrets